New College of Interdisciplinary Arts and Sciences policies

 • those taken from the student's major, minor or certificate program

-• those counted toward satisfying New College General Studies requirements
+• those counted toward satisfying ASU general studies requirements

 • those requested after the start date of the class